mattlibonati/Python-Web-Scraping-and-Data-Mining/Certificate_of_Deposit_Yields.md

 ### Obtain bank CD list

-We must start by extracting the list of banks included within Nerd Wallet's analysis.
+Start by extracting the list of banks included within Nerd Wallet's analysis.
 Beautiful Soup is used to loop through each paragraph of the html (indicated by the 'p') for the peer name class.

 ```python